Do not put all your eggs in one basket

 Reblochon is a soft French cheese made in the Alpine region of Savoie from raw cow’s milk.
 It is, without a doubt, one of the most famous French cheeses.
 It is commonly used for cooking in France and is a key ingredient to several dishes such as the popular Tartiflette; a Savoyard gratin made from potatoes, bacon and onions.
 However, few people know the story behind the origin of this cheese.
 In fact, Reblochon was born as a result of an early form of tax evasion in the Middle Ages.

-The anarchist Republic of Cospaia
+The Anarchist Republic of Cospaia

 People often think that the lack of a government and the lack of laws would create some kind of Mad Max Society, where people would savagely kill each other.
 Hollywood certainly helped to shape our thinking about how the abstention of some authority would lead us to total chaos, after all, they have been making a lot of movies with themes such as the wild west since the beginning of the twentieth century.
 I am sorry to disappoint you, but the wild west was not that wild.
 Perhaps in another article I will talk about the Wild West not being Wild.
 In this article I will talk about something older and in the old continent.